yvesgurcan/adventure/senior.md

 "I've noticed that 'senior software engineer' is a good way to express to people in this field that I know a thing or two about web development.
 Since I don't have a degree in computer science, I found other ways to legitimize my professionalism and skills, like this title."

-"Sometimes, I like to say that I have 5 years of professional experience and 20 years of personal experience in web development.
-I started programming when I was a kid, you know.
+"Sometimes, I like to say that I have 5 years of professional experience and 20 years of personal experience in web development."

+"I started programming when I was a kid, you know.
 I remember the first website I created was a fanpage about Doom II.
 I remember using the `marquee` tag on the homepage.
 [Do you remember these wacky HTML tags from the 90s?](https://medium.com/@yvesgurcan/remember-marquee-and-blink-15ac3de4c790). "

 "Did you have other questions about my career?"